This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-Follow up with your healthcare provider as directed:
+Follow up with your doctor as directed:

-You will need to return every year to get tested for diabetes.
+If you do have prediabetes, you will need to return every year to get tested for diabetes.
 Write down your questions so you remember to ask them during your visits.

 Always consult your healthcare provider to ensure the information displayed on this page applies to your personal circumstances.